yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes/Notes.md

 - When using the pre-written codes related to graphs/trees in contests, make sure to check the Node values ranges.
 They may lie between [0,N-1] or [1,N].
 -  Many of the Tree problems reduce to DP by just rooting the tree at some node & thinking on what are the possibilites for the root node to solve the problem such that we can make similar sub problems.
 Then, in most cases, our subproblems are all the Subtrees rooted at each node.
 - So, start solving the problem by DRAWING a general tree on Paper rooted at some node & think how to break the problem into subproblems!
+- Filling 2D DP in Trees can be tricky, Refer this classic [Example](https://codeforces.com/contest/161/submission/121837651).

 Binary Trees:
 - The AVERAGE space Complexity of PreOrder, PostOrder, InOrder Traversal in O(h) not O(n) for both Recursive/Iterative. where h = O(logn),